microadam/data-sync/README.md

 3. **uniqueId**: Name of the key which is to be used as a unique ID for each object.
 4. **comparatorFunction**: Used to determine if two objects should be considered different and therefore call update().
 Should return true if there is a difference.
 Parameters are: oldObject, newObject.
 5. **createFunction** Function called when an object is present within the new data which is not in the original.
 Parameters are newObject, callback.
 6. **updateFunction** Function called when an object has changed within the new data.
-Parameters are uniqueIdValue, newObject, callback.
+Parameters are uniqueIdValue, oldObject, newObject, callback.
 7. **deleteFunction** Function called when an object is present within the original data, but not the new data.
 Parameters are uniqueIdValue, callback.
 8. **finalCallback** Function called when data syncronisation is complete.